 Google will never give away its trade secrets but the following are my top 10 reasons why your site could have been penalised.

 1. Dodgy backlinks

 That is, copying content from someone else’s site and passing it off as your own.
 Google wants your website to tell the readers something new and if you have ripped copy off another site it’s in violation of one of their main rules.
 If you are guilty of this delete or amend those pages you have copied.
-If you have taken information from another sites as a reference you have to make mention of this.
+If you have taken information from another site as a reference you have to make mention of this.

-3. Slow loading websites
+3. Slow-loading websites